 3) A Personal Care Attendant (PCA) to travel with you.

 A PCA may be a relative, spouse, friend or a professional attendant.
-Your transportation cost is the same as the full fare on public transit each way, but a PCA rides free of charge.
+PCAs ride free of charge.
+Your fare is the same as the full fare on public transit each way.

 At the center, you will have a face-to-face interview with a healthcare professional and undergo functional testing, where appropriate.
 An assessment report will be sent to NYC Transit Eligibility staff.
 This procedure enables AAR to determine objectively if you are entitled to receive paratransit service.
 A decision about your eligibility will be made within 21 days after you visit the assessment center.
 You will receive written notification of our decision.

-If you have not received a notification of our decision, please call Eligibility.
+If you have not received a notification of our decision in 21 days, please call Eligibility.

 If you are determined to be eligible, you will be assigned one of the following categories: